trishanku-org/heaven/README.md

 ![Coordination amongst Kubernetes controllers](docs/images/png/controllers.png)

-The way Kubernetes controllers act could be eventually consistent but for coordinating amongst one another there is a central system, namely, the `kube-apiserver`
+The way Kubernetes controllers act could be called eventually consistent in the sense that *it normalises the desired and the actual states of the system diverging and made to converge continually*.

+But it manages the consensus regarding the last seen desired and actual states in a central system, namely, the `kube-apiserver`.
 (or possibly some [extension server](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-aggregation-layer/)).
 So, while the individual controllers may be eventually consistent, the coordination between them is [strongly consistent](https://en.wikipedia.org/wiki/Strong_consistency), or atleast rigidly structured.

+- With this centralised design for consensus, the individual controllers can at best idle around if they do not have access to the `kube-apiserver`.
+- Also, because of this centralisation of consensus, any caching done by the controllers will have to be a write-through cache.
+I.e., the caches can be *stale* (do not have the latest data from `kube-apiserver`) but not *dirty* (have changes not yet sent to the `kube-apiserver`).

 It is interesting to think about ways to eliminate this remaining difference between the way humans operators and controllers coordinate, if only as a thought experiment.
 But it is quite likely that there are real-world scenarios that might benifit from an